-- 18 (a) IN GENERAL.-The compliance or noncompliance 19 of an independent regulatory agency with the require20 ments of an Executive order issued under this Act shall 21 not be subject to judicial review. - 22 (b) AGENCY RECORD.-When an action for judicial 23 review of a rule promulgated by an independent regulatory 24 agency is instituted, any determination, analysis, or expla-25 nation produced by the independent regulatory agency,
+- 18 (a) In General.-The compliance or noncompliance 19 of an independent regulatory agency with the require20 ments of an Executive order issued under this Act shall 21 not be subject to judicial review. - 22 (b) AGENCY RECORD.-When an action for judicial 23 review of a rule promulgated by an independent regulatory 24 agency is instituted, any determination, analysis, or expla-25 nation produced by the independent regulatory agency,

-- 1 and any assessment produced by the Administrator, pur- - 2 suant to an Executive order issued under this Act, shall - 3 constitute part of the whole record of agency action in con- - 4 nection with the review. - 5 (c) Rule of Construction.-Nothing in this sec- - 6 tion shall be construed to bar judicial review of any other - 7 impact statement or similar analysis required by any other - 8 provision of law if judicial review of such statement or - 9 analysis is otherwise permitted by law.
+- 1 and any assessment produced by the Administrator, pur- - 2 suant to an Executive order issued under this Act, shall - 3 constitute part of the whole record of agency action in con- - 4 nection with the review. - 5 (c) Rule of Construction.-Nothing in this sec- - 6 tion shall be construed to bar judicial review of any other - 7 impact statement or similar analysis required by any other - 8 provision of law if judicial review of the statement or anal- - 9 ysis is otherwise permitted by law.